 Mandy Robek has been teaching for over 20 years.
-She has taught kindergarten, first, and third grade, and currently teaches second grade where she finds guiding readers and writers fascinating.
+She has taught kindergarten, first, second, and third grade, and currently teaches third grade, where she finds guiding readers and writers fascinating.
 Mandy has degrees from the State University of New York College at Buffalo and The Ohio State University.
-You can follow Mandy at her blog Enjoy and Embrace Learning, on Twitter @mandyrobek and on Instagram @mandyrobek_edu.
+You can follow Mandy at her blog Enjoy and Embrace Learning, on Twitter @mandyrobek, and on Instagram @mandyrobek_edu.

 Mandy Robek reflects on her identity as a digital and print reader and offers strategies to support students reading digital texts.

 Mandy Robek learns a lot about worry from her daughter, and discovers a treasure trove of picture books to promote mental wellness and help students cope with difficult emotions.

 Mandy Robek is a little nervous about setting her students loose to organize informational texts, but she couldn’t be more pleased by what they learn in the process.

 Mandy Robek learns a lot about worry from her daughter, and at the same time discovers a treasure trove of children’s books to help students overcome worries.

 Mandy Robek commits to two weeks of focused daily writing, and then translates what she learns about what writers need to classroom practice.